Access to Accessible Parking in Ontario

 Suggested Changes Include

-- Somehow link the permit with an alternative form of identification that will immediately cancel the issued permit when permit holder is deceased.
+- Link the parking permit with an alternative form of identification that will immediately cancel the issued permit when the permit holder is deceased.

-- Have the policies and procedures of the permit governed unanimously from municipality to municipality making for a more consistent trend for the permit holder to follow.
+- Have the policies and procedures of the permit governed consistently where appropriate from municipality to municipality.

 - Offer more designated spaces.